List of Galileo satellites

 This is a list of past and present satellites of the Galileo navigation system.
 The fully operational constellation will nominally consist of 30 satellites in Medium Earth Orbit, with 24 active and 6 spares equally divided into 3 orbital planes in a Walker 24/3/1 configuration.

-As of September 2025, 32 Galileo (4 In Orbit Validation (IOV) and 28 Full Operational Capability (FOC) satellites have been launched).
-The 2 Galileo In-Orbit Validation Element (GIOVE) prototype vehicles were retired in 2012.
-Currently, 27 satellites are operational, 4 are not usable and 1 is decommissioned.
+As of 31 August 2026, 34 Galileo satellites have been launched, consisting of 4 In Orbit Validation (IOV) and 30 Full Operational Capability (FOC) satellites.
+Two separate Galileo In-Orbit Validation Element (GIOVE) prototype vehicles were retired in 2012.
+Currently, 28 satellites are operational, 4 are not usable, and 2 are decommissioned.

-The remaining 6 FOC satellites have completed manufacturing and testing.
+The remaining 4 FOC satellites have completed manufacturing and testing.
 They are currently in storage awaiting launch by Ariane 6.

 FOC satellites were awarded and built in three batches by OHB in Bremen, Germany, with the contribution of Surrey Satellite Technology (SSTL) in Guildford, United Kingdom.